 Religious Studies Honors Program

-The Honors Program in Religious Studies offers Religious Studies majors with a record of academic excellence the opportunity to conduct in-depth and original research that will result in a written thesis.
+The Religious Studies Honors Program provides majors who have demonstrated academic excellence with the opportunity to conduct original, in-depth research, culminating in a written honors thesis.
 A senior thesis is a sustained examination of a central idea or question, developed under the guidance of a faculty advisor.
 As a "capstone" project, your thesis should grow out of your personal interests and passions as you have pursued them in courses, internships, travel, and experiences during your college years.
 The thesis should be on a topic relevant to Religious Studies and will be developed under the supervision of a faculty member with expertise in your area of interest.
 The faculty advisor is typically a member of the Religious Studies Department but can also be a faculty member from a related department who has significant research and teaching interests in the study of religion.
 Writing the thesis, which is both longer and more intellectually sophisticated than other college writing assignments, is for many honors students the most fulfilling experience of their undergraduate careers.

 Majors who are candidates for Special Honors in Religious Studies should apply for admission to the Honors Program during the Spring semester of their third year.
 Honors students will enroll in the Honors Tutorial Course 679HA and 679HB during the fall and spring semesters, giving them 6 hours of credit in Religious Studies for the research and writing of a senior thesis.
 In addition, they will participate in monthly meetings with other honors students in the program, led by the Honors Advisor.